ssbsukirat/medicine/Gastroenterology/Alimentary canal/Inflammatory bowel disease.md

 			* inflamed bowel, induration of mesentery and enlarged abdominal lymph nodes
 			* ***String sign*** -->
 				* severely narrowed loop of bowel, which makes the lumen resemble a frayed cotton string
 				* incomplete filling of the lumen as the result of edema, irritability, and spasms associated with inflammation and ulcerations
+		* Obstruction
+			* bowel wall edema and spasm in early disease
+			* fibrostenotic narrowing and strictures over several years
+		* diarrhea replaced by obstr